alish080/TryHackMe/Takeover/takeover_walkthrough.md

 ---

-If you are using Attackbox of TryHackMe then please ingnore this part, but if you are using your localmachine then yoi have do as mentioned
+If you are using Attackbox of TryHackMe then please ignore this part, but if you are using your localmachine then you have do as mentioned below,

 > First  you have to connect to the openvpn and configure with the configure file provided by 'Tryhackme access' of you TyHackMe profile.